MKDAagency/reviewboost/README.md

 # ReviewBoost

-ReviewBoost is a review management platform built by MKDA Digital Marketing Agency.
+ReviewBoost is a review management platform by MKDA Digital Marketing Agency.

-It helps businesses collect, track and improve Google reviews through QR codes, smart links and a simple analytics dashboard.
+It helps businesses collect, track and improve Google reviews through QR codes, smart links and a focused analytics dashboard.

-## What it does
+## Overview

+Most businesses ask for reviews without knowing which channel is working, where traffic comes from or how users reach the review page.

+ReviewBoost turns that process into something measurable and easier to manage.

+## Core features

 - Generate QR codes and tracked links
-- Send customers to the correct Google review page
+- Send customers to the right Google review page
 - Track scans, clicks and traffic sources
-- Monitor review activity from one dashboard
+- Monitor activity from one dashboard
 - Manage multiple clients and locations

-## Product flow
+## How it works

 1. A business shares a QR code or tracked link
 2. The customer scans or clicks